 How to Drink an Einspanner

-Before you mix the cream and drink together, try drinking it from the top through the cream.
+Before you mix the cream and drink it together, try drinking it from the top through the cream.
 Tilt your beverage 45 degrees and get a sip of both the cream and drink.
 Make sure you don’t get a sip full of cream!

 In cold einspanners, you’ll get a cream texture contrasting with the silky cream and the smooth matcha.
 With hot drinks, the temperature contrast is refreshing!